LineageOS/lineage_wiki/pages/how-tos/submitting_to_gerrit.md

 That's it!
 Your change will be reviewed and may be accepted or rejected.
 See [#Example_cases](#ExampleCasesTag) below for an example.

+{%- capture content %}If you are looking for things to work on, check out the list of [open platform issues](https://gitlab.com/LineageOS/issues/android/-/issues/?sort=created_date&state=opened&label_name%5B%5D=platform) here.
+Keep in mind that this is only for bugs.
+We do not have a feature request tracker, so if you would like to implement something, simply do so, and submit it.
+If it aligns with our project standards, we will gladly accept it.{% endcapture %}
+{% include alerts/tip.html content=content %}

 ### Submitting patch sets